pgscandeias/hugo/content/post/simplify.md

 ### Error #2 - we asked too much from a single class

 It was clear from the beginning that this service was always have to delegate actual `Cta` creation to some collaborators.
-We started out well, but then succumbed to the temptation of keeping it simple by solving each new requirement with its own ad-hoc piece of code, bloating the `CtaService` and its methods.
+We started out well, but then keept it simple the wrong way: solving each new requirement with its own ad-hoc piece of code.
+This set a very bad example.
+All future development here is going to follow the same pattern and this class will only get worse and worse.

 ## A solution